Radiation Exposure: Highest Risk in Animal Health

 1.4 Radiation Damage: Risks and Effects

-Certain body parts are explicitly impacted by exposure to various sorts of radiation sources.
-This is further implicated by the following factors: the size of the dose, the capacity of the radiation to harm and/or alter human tissue, and the organs affected.
+Certain body parts are explicitly impacted by exposure to various radiation sources.
+The dose size, the radiation's capacity to harm and/or alter human tissue, and the organs affected further implicate this.

 Still and all, the most important factor to consider is the amount of dose as it determines whether the energy deposited in your body is absorbed by cells with potential effects to biological damage.